 No longer the dangerous city of the ‘80s, Cali is quickly gaining a reputation as a safe, thrilling vacation destination.
-Here’s everything you need to know the city’s change—and more importantly, how to experience its salsa sensations for yourself.
-If you still have questions after reading, be sure to shoot us a message.
+Here’s everything you need to know about the city’s change—and more importantly, how to experience its salsa sensations for yourself.
+If you still have questions after reading this, be sure to shoot us a message.

 Nestled between the Farallones mountains and the Cauca River, Cali boasts perfect weather, beautiful people, and a calm local vibe.
 But for many years, Cali was home to something else too—the dangerous and violent Cali Cartel.
 Since the cartel’s demise in 1998, however, the city has (like the rest of Colombia) become safer and safer.
 Today, due in no part to the massive amounts of tourism brought in by its salsa clubs, Cali is safer than ever.

 The undisputed world capital of salsa, Cali locals eat, sleep, and breathe salsa.
 And while there are tons of things to do in Colombia, salsa is one of the most uniquely Colombian.
 Beautiful and exact, salsa unifies people of all gender, age, and sexuality.
 In recent years, this welcoming, dance-oriented culture has led to a huge increase in tourism and the corresponding rise in safety initiatives, including the election of a “night mayor” to keep the streets safe after dark!